Moderate teacher engagement

 - A game piece for each child (for example, a toy frog, toy airplane, counting chips of different colors)

 - Die, number spinner, number cards: These can be playing cards or dot cards; players should use numbers 1 to 6 to start.

-- Game board: Use the one provided or create your own (you can start with 12 boxes), making sure that the boxes on the board have numerals printed in a sequential order and that they are not laid out in a circle.
+- Gameboard: use one of the provided boards by combining printout into the board or create your own (you can start with 12 boxes), making sure that the boxes on the board have numerals printed in a sequential order and that they are not laid out in a circle.

 Setup — less than 5 minutes

 Gather the materials.

 - Each student chooses a unique counter as their game piece and places it at the beginning of the path on the START space.

 - Each child rolls a die on their turn.
 Before moving the piece, every child predicts what number the piece will land on after counting the amount on the die.
 Then, they hold up the number card to show what number they think they will land on.
 For example, if a child is on 2 and rolls a 4, children would hold up the 6 number card before the child moves their game piece

 - Move the piece the number of spaces on the die.
 Check to see if children’s predictions are correct

 - Repeat turns until all students reach the final box.